-I also blog about my job teaching 4th grade full-time at a public school.
+I also, occasionally, blog about my job teaching 4th grade full-time at a public school.
 (Miss Mason influences me here, too.)

-My husband is the stay-at-home parent, which means he is the one who takes our daughter to playgroup every week and Mommy & Me ballet class.
+My husband is the stay-at-home parent, which means he is the one who takes our daughter to the state park, the beach, bike riding, and Classical Conversations every week, (and he was the one who took Gemma to Mommy & Me ballet).

 Because homeschooling is not common around here, my husband - who, like me, is a credentialed elementary school teacher - wanted a way to explain to people why we chose homeschooling, and what it looks like.
 I hope this blog does that.